cbutler112358/cbutler112358.github.io/_pages/about.md

 ---

 <p>
 This website is a mishmash of things related to me and my work.
 I occasionally make a blog post about something I find interesting.
 These topics tend to be more general than those I pursue in my research.
-The webpages on this site may look a little funky if you have an AdBlocker enabled...
+The webpages on this site may look a little funky if you have an adblocker enabled.
 </p>

 <h1>